laravel/docs/billing.md

         return $request->user()->checkout(['price_tshirt' => 15]);
     });

-When a customer goes to this rout they will be redirected to Stripe's Checkout page.
-By default, when a user successfully completes a purchase or cancels a purchase they will be redirected to your `home` route location, but you may specify custom callback URLs using the `success_url` and `cancel_url` options:
+When a customer visits this route they will be redirected to Stripe's Checkout page.
+By default, when a user successfully completes or cancels a purchase they will be redirected to your `home` route location, but you may specify custom callback URLs using the `success_url` and `cancel_url` options:

     use Illuminate\Http\Request;